Remember to cite LawCareers.Net on your application form if you apply to Anthony Gold Solicitors.

 We are a growing firm, offering challenging roles with a genuine work/life balance.
 Our open plan office means that partners, trainee solicitors and support staff work alongside each other.
 We learn from and support each other and you will enjoy being part of a dynamic team.

-Trainees generally undertake two, 12-month seats (from family, housing, personal injury and clinical negligence and commercial/civil litigation).
-We may occasionally offer three seats split between one, 12-month seat and two, six-month seats, depending upon the needs of the buisness.
-All attended the Professional Skills Course (core modules and electives) run by MBL and funded by the firm in addition to a programme of partner-led internal training sessions and business development coaching.
+Trainees generally undertake two, 12-month seats (from family, housing, probate, personal injury and clinical negligence and commercial/civil litigation).
+We may occasionally offer three seats split between one, 12-month seat and two, six-month seats, depending upon the needs of the business.
+All attend the Professional Skills Course (core modules and electives) run by MBL and funded by the firm in addition to a programme of partner-led internal training sessions and business development coaching.